How the COVID-19 lateral flow test kits work

-You can collect a box of 7 rapid tests for you to use at home twice a week from your local LloydsPharmacy in England.
+You can collect a box of 7 rapid tests for you to use at home twice a week from your local LloydsPharmacy in England, Scotland and Wales.
 We’ll be able to give you 2 boxes of 7 tests, if you’re collecting on behalf of another person, so you and your family can regularly test at home.
 Up to 4 boxes may be provided per person, and this is at the discretion of the pharmacist.

 Can I collect a box of rapid tests for somebody else?